Stephen-Adwini-Badu/02.-Automatidata-Project/README.md

 # Automatidata Project

 ## Overview
-This project is part of the Google Advanced Data Analytics curriculum and focuses on analyzing taxi fare data to derive actionable insights.
+This project focuses on analyzing taxi fare data to derive actionable insights.
 The project consists of two primary objectives:

 1. **Two-Sample T-Test Analysis**: Investigate the relationship between the total fare amounts of credit card payment users and cash payment users.
 2. **Regression Model Development**: Build a predictive model to estimate taxi fares based on available data.